greg/objser-swift/README.md

 }
 ```

-If you are able to implement required initialisers in a class, and it is more convenient to do so than use a static method, conform to `InitableSerialisable` instead:
+If you are able to implement required initialisers in a type *that also matches the previous criteria*, and it is more convenient to do so than use a static method, conform to `InitableSerialisable` instead:

 ```swift
 extension Bool: InitableSerialisable {